nimwegenLab/cellstates/README.md

 `python ./scripts/run_cellstates.py data.tsv`

 The **input** is a table of integer UMI counts.
+If multiple files are given, the data tables will be concatenated under the assumption that all rows correspond to the same genes.
 The commandline tool currently supports the following formats:
 * A tab-separated values file with .tsv or .txt ending.
 Columns are cells, rows are genes.
 CSV-files (.csv) or compressed files recognized by pandas read\_csv method should work too.
 * A numpy array of integers saved as .npy file
 * Matrix Market .mtx file